Connextstrategy/leaflet-challenge/README.md

 * Using Visual Studio Code for coding and data visualizations
 * Web browser to show data visualizations (Google Chrome used but coudl be Mozilla or another)
 * Use index to initiate data visualization
-* Use app file in static folder to understand code for application
+* Use logic.js file in static folder to understand code for application

 ### Installing